 Immunotherapy for ALK Positive Lung Cancer

 About 5 percent of all lung cancers are ALK-positive.
-And 30 percent of lung cancers in people diagnosed under age 40 are ALK-positive.
+And about 30 percent of lung cancers in people diagnosed under age 40 are ALK-positive.
 People who develop ALK-positive lung cancer are often younger and have a history of light or no smoking.1-4

 What is ALK-positive lung cancer?